NathanSalleyrette/Project-C-JPEG-Converter/README.md

 # Project-C-JPEG-Converter
-Converter PNG -> JPEG coded in C
+Converter PNG to JPEG coded in C.